htcondor/htcondor/docs/automated-workflows/dagman-node-types.rst

 ==================

-While most DAGMan nodes are the standard JOB type that run a job and possibly a PRE or POST script, special nodes can be specified in the DAG submit desctription to help manage the DAG and its resources in various ways.
+While most DAGMan nodes are the standard JOB type that run a job and possibly a PRE or POST script, special nodes can be specified in the DAG submit description to help manage the DAG and its resources in various ways.

 .. _final-node: